sconxu/react-native-checkbox/README.md

 - `labelBefore` : position the label before the checkbox (boolean).
 The default value is false
 - `labelStyle` : style object that will be applied to the label
-- `checked` : states if the checkbox is checked or not
+- `checked` : initial checked value
-- `onChange` : callback function that will be invoked when the checked state has changed.
-Is passed the checked state (boolean) as an argument.
+- `onChange` : callback function that will be invoked with the toggled checked property as argument.